The Soviet Division

 "The Soviet Division" is the thirteenth episode and season finale of the fifth season of the American period spy drama television series The Americans.
 It is the 65th overall episode of the series and was written by executive producer Joel Fields and series creator Joe Weisberg, and directed by Chris Long.
 It was released on FX on May 30, 2017.

 The series is set during the Cold War and follows Elizabeth and Philip Jennings, two Soviet KGB intelligence officers posing as an American married couple living in Falls Church, a Virginia suburb of Washington, D.C., with their American-born children Paige and Henry.
 It also explores the conflict between Washington's FBI office and the KGB Rezidentura there, from the perspectives of agents on both sides, including the Jennings' neighbor Stan Beeman, an FBI agent working in counterintelligence.
 In the episode, Philip and Elizabeth continue in trying to get the Morozov family in leaving the country.

 According to Nielsen Media Research, the episode was seen by an estimated 0.77 million household viewers and gained a 0.2 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, although some were divided over the nature of the episode and the season as a whole.
 For the episode, Joel Fields and Joe Weisberg were nominated for Outstanding Writing for a Drama Series at the 69th Primetime Emmy Awards.

 Plot

-Philip (Matthew Rhys), Elizabeth (Keri Russell) and Tuan (Ivan Mok) visit Pasha's house to check on him.
-They are interrupted when Alexei (Alexander Sokovikov) and Evgheniya (Irina Dvorovenko) arrive, who allow them to enter.
-They discover Pasha (Zack Gafin) bleeding in his bedroom, and they help Alexei and Evgheniya in assisting Pasha until an ambulance arrives.
+Philip (Matthew Rhys), Elizabeth (Keri Russell) and Tuan (Ivan Mok) visit Pasha's house to check on him after Tuan admits he told Pasha to fake a suicide attempt.
+They are interrupted by the arrival of Alexei (Alexander Sokovikov) and Evgheniya Mozorov (Irina Dvorovenko) arrive, who allow them inside.
+They discover Pasha (Zack Gafin) bleeding in his bedroom and assist Alexei and Evgheniya until an ambulance arrives.